What is Dolby Vision?

 What are the real visual differences between HDR10 and Dolby Vision?

-At present there are only a limited number of Dolby Vision displays available, primarily from LG globally and Vizio in the US.
-A number of Chinese manufacturers have also been looking at using Dolby Vision on their TVs.
-Dolby Vision’s greatest strength, it’s end-to-end closed eco-system, is also one of the reasons that many manufacturers are hesitant to embrace the format.
+Dolby Vision’s greatest strength, it’s end-to-end closed eco-system, is also one of the reasons that some manufacturers are hesitant to embrace the format.
 Any manufacturer that uses Dolby Vision is essentially handing over development of their HDR platform to a third party.
 This can be appealing for a smaller manufacturer but larger TV manufacturers like Samsung would rather develop their own HDR10 platform and work towards greater standardisation through the the Ultra HD Alliance.

 There is also of course the issue of licence fees which any manufacturer using Dolby Vision will have to pay.
 Since HDR10 is open-source it is of course free.
-It would seem that most TV manufacturers feel that they can deliver an excellent HDR experience on their own, although only Samsung appear able to correctly map 4,000 nit content to their 1,000 nit panels.
-Where Dolby Vision does currently have an advantage is in terms of its dynamic metadata correctly tone-mapping content to TV’s with a less optimal peak brightness.
-This might well be why LG are using Dolby Vision on their OLED TVs, which can’t reach a peak brightness of 1,000 nits.
-It remains to be seen whether more manufacturers will embrace Dolby Vision but if the format is to succeed it needs to be available on more displays.
+It would seem that most TV manufacturers feel that they can deliver an excellent HDR experience on their own but where Dolby Vision does currently have an advantage is in terms of its dynamic metadata correctly tone-mapping content to TV’s with a less optimal peak brightness.

 Where can I find Dolby Vision content?

-The biggest issue facing Dolby Vision at the moment is in terms of content.
-The format has made headway with many of the video streaming services and Netflix use Dolby Vision globally.
-Amazon and VUDU are both using Dolby Vision in the States and Amazon will probably roll that out globally over time.
 The reason that Dolby Vision is proving so popular with video streaming services is the same reason that it is so effective with less optimal HDR TVs and that’s its dynamic metadata.
 Dolby Vision can help deliver a better and more consistent HDR experience than just static metadata on its own.
-Warner Bros, Sony Pictures, Universal, Lionsgate and MGM have all adopted Dolby Vision, at least for their streaming and download services.
+Warner Bros, Sony Pictures, Universal, Lionsgate, Paramount, Disney and MGM have all adopted Dolby Vision in one form or another.